Best Of18 min read

 Try Notion

-Notion is a bit of an anomaly on this list.
-It isn't primarily a project management tool — it's a workspace that can become one.
-For product teams that live and breathe documentation, spec writing, and knowledge management, Notion offers something none of the other tools here can match: a single place where your PRDs, roadmaps, meeting notes, and task tracking actually coexist and reference each other.
+Notion is a bit different from the others on this list.
+It's not primarily a project management tool — it's a workspace that can become one.
+For product teams living in spec docs, PRDs, and knowledge management, Notion offers something the others can't: a single place where your documentation, roadmaps, notes, and tasks all live together.

 The tradeoff?
-Sprint management and agile tracking are still secondary to the doc/database experience.
-Notion's project features (added and improved significantly through 2024-2025) are good, but they're not going to replace Jira for a 40-person engineering org.
-Think of it as a best-in-class doc layer that also handles task management, rather than a task tool that also does docs.
-That's not a knock — for documentation-heavy teams, that distinction is exactly what makes Notion indispensable.
+Sprint management and agile tracking aren't its strong suit.
+Notion's task features (improved significantly in 2024-2025) are good, but they won't replace Jira for a 40-person engineering org.
+Think of it as a best-in-class documentation layer with project features on top, not the other way around.
+That's not a weakness for the right team — it's exactly what makes Notion indispensable.

 Key Features